RubelShahriar/coders-project/README.md

 # Getting Started with Apollo It Farm

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was accopaniyed with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Our Available Advantage

-In the project directory, you can run:
+With our It farm, you can join with us:

 ### `Cloud Services`